Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

 \subsec{Resume and Color Generation and Selection} As order effects are more pronounced when the options are of comparable quality, we generated three options for each of four quality tiers of colors and resumes.
-For colors, we denoted these tiers by `Ideal', `Fair', `Plain' and `Harsh'; for resumes, by `Best', `Good', `Mediocre' and `Weak'.
-We chose different names for the tiers in each domain so as not to imply an equivalence between them (i.e., `Plain' colors are not necessarily comparable to `Mediocre' resumes in terms of quality).
+For colors, we denoted these tiers by \emph{Ideal}, \emph{Fair}, \emph{Plain}, and \emph{Harsh}; for resumes, by \emph{Best}, \emph{Good}, \emph{Mediocre}, and \emph{Weak}.
+We chose different names for the tiers in each domain so as not to imply an equivalence between them (i.e., \emph{Plain} colors are not necessarily comparable to \emph{Mediocre} resumes in terms of quality).

 We first generated the candidates for each tier.
 For the resumes, we had GPT-4o-mini generate nine sets of four resumes of decreasing quality for each of four professions: Mechanical Engineer, Registered Nurse, Journalist, and Real Estate Agent.
 We removed the personal information from the resumes.
-The resume generation prompts are shown in \ifpnas SI Appendix~B. \else Appendix~\ref{app:resume_generation}. \fi For colors, we asked each model to generate colors that they `thought' were comparable.
+The resume generation prompts are shown in \ifpnas {SI Appendix~B} \else Appendix~\ref{app:resume_generation}\fi.
+For colors, we asked each model to generate lists of colors that they `thought' were comparable.

+To validate the tier labels, we compared all items in each tier with all items in the next lower tier (highest vs.\ second-highest, second-highest vs.\ third-highest, and third-highest vs.\ lowest).
+We verified that, in each case, the higher-tier colors/resumes were more likely to be selected (one-sided binomial test, null hypothesis: $p = 0.5$) with $p$-values of at most $0.001$.

-For each quality tier, we performed triplewise comparisons among the candidate options and selected three options based on the following criteria.
-First, each had to be selected in at least one of the six possible permutations.
-Second, to ensure that the tier labels were meaningful, we checked that colors from a higher tier were chosen over those from a lower tier in at least two-thirds of all pairwise comparisons.
-To select the colors for pairwise comparisons in each tier, we evaluated all three possible pairs among the three options and selected a pair in which neither color was consistently preferred over the other.
+For each model and quality tier, we performed triplewise comparisons at $T=0$ among the candidate options and selected three options such that each was selected in at least one of the six possible permutations.
+To select the colors for pairwise comparisons in each tier, we evaluated all three possible pairs of options chosen for the triplewise comparisons.
+For each pair, we presented the options in both permutations at $T=0$.
+We selected a pair in which a different option was chosen for each permutation.
 We note that our selection methodology led to the fact that we did not necessarily use the same resumes or colors for the three models.

+One might instead attempt to elicit preferences directly, by querying the model for equally preferred alternatives or by introducing an explicit ``tie'' response.
+We evaluated both approaches.
+When asked to provide colors that were equally good, models nonetheless exhibited a clear preference for one color in subsequent queries.
+Similarly, introducing a tie option did not eliminate position effects.